 Did you know that the color of the yolk depends on the hen’s diet?
 I didn’t know this until I researched this article.

 What I can say is that you can see a difference.
-The Free-est of the Free Range eggs from Happy Egg Co come from hens that get to enjoy the great outdoors, soak in the sun, roam free, and exhibit natural behaviors like foraging for food.
-These “happy” and natural behaviors are clearly visible when you look at the bright orange-yellow yolks.
+Free range hens are soaking in the sun and exhibit natural behaviors like foraging for food.
+These natural behaviors are clearly visible when you see a bright orange-yellow yolk.

-While the research is fledgling, there is some emerging research that suggestions pasture-raised eggs have the edge of conventionally raised eggs.
+While the research is fledgling, there is some emerging research that suggests pasture-raised eggs have the edge over conventionally raised eggs.